-1, 2.
-Why do you have confidence in what you read in the Bible?
-3, 4.
-How do some people view the books of Jeremiah and Lamentations, but why is that a misconception?
-Illustrate.
+^{1, 2.} Why do you have confidence in what you read in the Bible?

-Lamentations offer only dire warnings and grim predictions.\ But is that a realistic view of Jeremiah and Lamentations?
+3 You may have noted, though, that some Bible readers tend to view Jeremiah's writings as 'not for them.'
+They may imagine that the books of Jeremiah and Lamentations offer only dire warnings and grim predictions.
+But is that a realistic view of Jeremiah and Lamentations?

-Granted, what Jeremiah wrote presents frank assessments, yet you know that at times a friend also does that.
+4 Granted, what Jeremiah wrote presents frank assessments, yet you know that at times a friend also does that.
 Even Jesus spoke out when his friends, the apostles, displayed wrong attitudes; he plainly corrected them.
 (Mark 9:33-37) Nonetheless, Jesus' main message was positive, showing the way to gain God's approval and future happiness.
 (Matt.
 5:3-10, 43-45) It is similar with Jeremiah's writings, which are part of "all Scripture" that is beneficial for "setting things straight."
 (2 Tim.
-3: 16) Jeremiah did clearly state God's view of those who claimed to serve Jehovah but who deserved to reap the consequences of their bad ways.
+3:16) Jeremiah did clearly state God's view of those who claimed to serve Jehovah but who deserved to reap the consequences of their bad ways.
 Still, the books of Jeremiah and Lamentations contain a message of hope and show how our future can be blessed.
 Jeremiah included prophecies about how God's dealings would develop, and today we are directly involved in the fulfillment.
-Furthermore, you will find in those two books statements that are positive and encouraging.-Read Jeremiah 31:13, 33; 33:10, 11; Lamentations 3:22, 23.
+Furthermore, you will find in those two books statements that are positive and encouraging.-Read Jeremiah 31: 13, 33; 33:10, 11; Lamentations 3:22, 23.